-There are a ton of beautiful pieces of furniture and decor that lend themselves perfectly to the uniquely quaint and cozy feel of a cabin home, you just need to know where to find ‘em.
+There are many beautiful pieces of furniture and decor that lend themselves perfectly to the uniquely quaint and cozy feel of a cabin retreat, you just need to know where to find ‘em.

 Choosing the Perfect Lot to Build Your Cabin Home